-A complete list on how to improve your WordPress image loading times and better user experience.
+Take a look at the list below of how to improve your WordPress images for better loading times and user experience.

 Consider our Imagify vs Smush vs Optimole post on choosing the best plugin for converting your images to webp.

 ⚠️ Using a plugin that converts your images from png and jpeg to WebP may increase your website storage usage.

 CDN(Content Delivery Network), loads your images from distributed servers around the world to speed up the load time.

 Properly size the images and use a different image for mobile

 Properly size your images and use a smaller image for the mobile viewport.
 Modern themes have built-in UI to change and add responsive images to mobile.
 You can also use Cloudinary’s free Website Image Analysis Tool to identify size improvements across images.

 Resizing the images to improve load time isn’t always necessary as using a modern compressed image format like WebP or AVIF.
 If lazyload is applied, below-the-fold images of the page won’t interfere with the page’s initial load, but only with server costs(bandwidth).

 Preload above-the-fold images to speed up their load time.
 Use a WordPress function to preload the image only on the specific pages where it appears, or use a plugin to do it automatically.

 Use Perfmatters and its conditional preloading to preload assets only on certain parts of your website, or its “Preload Critical Images” beta feature that will automatically preload the number of leading images that you choose (0-5).